carrefinho/visorbearer/README.md

 - Seeed Studio XIAO nRF52840 **Plus** controller on ZMK firmware
 - 3D-printed case and switch plate with switch puller grooves

 [^1]: There is no choc-spaced but MX-stemmed keycap available off the shelf, so you will need to 3D print keycaps for Choc v2.
 The PCB is also not compatible with earlier Choc v2 switches that have an extra third stabilizing pin.
-More recent releases (including but not limited to: Lofree Phantom/Ghost/Specter/Hades, Kailh Hide Mountain/White Rain/Deep Sea Mini Islet/Deep Sea Mini Whale) omit the third pin and are compatible.
+Some recent releases (including but not limited to: Lofree Phantom/Ghost/Specter/Hades, Kailh Hide Mountain/White Rain/Deep Sea Mini Islet/Deep Sea Mini Whale) that omit the third pin are compatible.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="docs/images/visorbearer_dimensions_dark.png">